oribarilan/fliq/README.md

 Args:
     <br />
-    *single_items: One or more items to add to the end of the iterable.
+    *single_items: One or more elements to add to the end of the query.

 <a id="query.Query.append_many"></a>